Who Am I?

 Promoting values-driven living

-As a cross-cultural kid who grew up in two different countries and cultures, I understand the struggles that come from feeling pulled in multiple, oftentimes opposing, directions by family and community members, and cultural expectations and values, and personal wishes and desires — various individuals and entities that have come into my room with their packages.
+As a cross-cultural kid who grew up in two different countries and cultures, I have firsthand understanding of the struggles that come from feeling pulled in multiple, oftentimes opposing, directions by family and community members, and cultural expectations and values, and personal wishes and desires — in this analogy, various individuals and entities that barge into my room with their packages.
 I also have experienced the feelings of frustration and powerlessness that can come from waiting for other people or external situations to change — not having the skills, knowledge, or support to manage the influx of other peoples' packages.

 My goal is to help my clients experience an alternative way of being, individually within themselves and relationally with those around them.
 Contact me to get started on decluttering the room of your mind!